freight-hub/action-slack-notify/readme.md

 2. The `dist` folder is checked in (we compile the node_modules into it with `@vercel/ncc`)
    - this is because we need to include the complete script in the repository for github
 3. Please keep this readme up to date
-3. After you have comitted, you can tag the repository to 'build' a new version for use in actions
+4After you have comitted, you can tag the repository to 'build' a new version for use in actions